James-Clark12/Algorithms-and-Data-Structures/Graphs/Topological_sort.md

 Each node _n_ gets _prepended_ (unshift to the start of the list) to the output list L only after considering all other nodes which depend on _n_ (all descendants of _n_ in the graph).
 Specifically, when the algorithm adds node _n_, we are guaranteed that all nodes which depend on _n_ are already in the output list L: they were added to L either by the recursive call to visit() which ended before the call to visit _n_, or by a call to visit() which started even before the call to visit _n_.
 Since each edge and node is visited once, the algorithm runs in linear time.

-It is very similar to the painting algorithm used to detect cycles.
+It is very similar to the black, grey, white algorithm used to detect cycles.

     L ← Empty list that will contain the sorted nodes **while** exists nodes without a permanent mark **do**